jasunsjs/biquadris/README.md

 - multiple levels of varying difficulty (different block selection probabilities)
 - special actions that can be triggered to negatively affect opponent

+The project received a perfect overall mark (100/100).

-Refer to the [UML](uml-final.pdf) diagram to see an overview of the OOP structure.
+Refer to the [UML](uml-final.pdf) diagram to see the OOP structure and design patterns.

 The game can be played and viewed in a graphical interface using the XWindows library, or using the console:
 <img width="999" height="880" alt="image" src="https://github.com/user-attachments/assets/5e28e73c-1ded-4a38-b2cb-203a699abd78" />